+D3 Fall X

+D3 Winter

-- D3 Winter X D3 Spring X - D3 Summer X
+D3 Spring X

+D3 Summer X

-D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
-12
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
+X D4 If yes, what is the minimum number of credits and the unit of measure?
+12 of transfer applicants, specify (on a 4.0 scale): 3.0 -- --

-D5 Indicate all items required of transfer students to apply for admission:
+5 Indicate all items required of transfer students to apply for admission:

+maioato an itomo roquirou c tianoror otaaor indicate all items required or transfer stadents to apply for admission.

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript Х
+D5 High school transcript X

-D5 College transcript(s) Х
+D5 College transcript(s) X

-D5 Essay or personal statement х
+D5 Essay or personal statement Х

-D5 Interview Х
+D5 Interview X

-D5 Standardized test scores Х
+D5 Standardized test scores Χ

-D5 Statement of good standing from prior institution(s) Х
+Statement of good standing from prior institution(s) х